 Staying well-informed on new and excellent treatment options is key to ensure best outcomes for every patient.

 Professor of Medicine, Hematologist/Oncologist, and Honoree MD at the University of Brussels, Dr. Brian G.M.
-Durie is the Chairman of the Board and Chief Scientific Officer of the IMF.
+Durie is Chairman Emeritus and Chief Scientific Officer of the IMF.
 Dr. Durie is also the Chairman of the International Myeloma Working Group (IMWG)—a consortium of more than 250 myeloma experts from around the world—and leads the IMF’s Black Swan Research Initiative® (BSRI).